telerik/reporting-docs/knowledge-base/add-header-printable-on-every-page-to-list.md

 By default, the List lacks the Table Header, so we need to add it to use the property and display a header on every page.
 Here are the necessary steps:

-1. Insert a Row to the List:
+1. Insert a Row into the List:

 	* Right-click over the List to open the [Context Menu]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/context-menu%})
 	* Select `Insert Row` -> `Outside Group - Above`